Photo via VICE News

 'If they knew about it, why wait until now to make it public?'

-A bone fragment belonging to 19-year-old Alexander Mora Venancio is so far the only piece of physical evidence that authorities say directly links the disappearances to confessions made by dozens of suspects detained in relation to the case.
+The military's response also served as a reminder that only one of the students allegedly killed in September has been positively identified by authorities, nearly nine months since the disappearances.A bone fragment belonging to 19-year-old Alexander Mora Venancio is so far the only piece of physical evidence that authorities say directly links the disappearances to confessions made by dozens of suspects detained in relation to the case.

 His father, Ezequiel Mora, told VICE News this week he still doesn't believe his son is dead.
 "I will continue searching for my son, and since the [attorney general's office] has not handed me his body, I can't trust them," Mora said.De la Cruz said parents are currently waiting for the results of an independent investigation being conducted by a special commission, which was sent to Mexico by the Inter-American Commission on Human Rights.
 The last time the parents met with federal authorities was May 9, and since then, he said public officials "have shown no interest in following the case, or at least sitting with us."In that last encounter, they met with officials from the attorney general's office to discuss the testimony of Francisco Salgado Valladares, former police chief of Iguala, who had been captured two days before.De la Cruz questioned the timing of the latest twist in the case of the missing 43."If they knew about it, why wait until now to make it public?
 Supposedly they have to keep a record of their employees.
 For us, this is just another onslaught from the Mexican government," he said.Parents said they will travel once more to Mexico City on June 26, to mark nine months since the disappearances with a 43-hour vigil for the young men.Related: Watch 'The Missing 43: Mexico's Disappeared Students'Follow Melissa del Pozo on Twitter @melissadps.